-I’m a Research and Development Engineer and a former Technical Artist.
+I’m a Senior Research and Development Engineer and a former Technical Artist.
 I’ve been programming professionally since 2005.
 In this post, I’ll tell you about my approach to writing large programs.
 This set of techniques is something I’ve converged on after many years of experience building large Visual Effects production pipelines.

 Now let’s define modular programming further:

 - A module defines a set of imports — other modules that this module depends on.
-And a set of exports — definitions of constants, data types, functions, and classes that are the public interface of this module.
+And a set of exports — definitions of variables, constants, data types, functions, and classes that are the public interface of this module.
 A module can also have private definitions which it doesn’t export.
 In this way, modules achieve information hiding.

 - A program is a collection of modules which (ideally) form a directed acyclic graph (DAG) of dependencies.
 In this DAG, the nodes are modules and the edges are “uses” relationships.

 - Modules lie on a spectrum from high-level (specific) to low-level (generic).
 The highest level module contains the entry point of the program, whereas the lowest level modules are usually generic libraries.
 In a case of super confusing terminology, modules that a given module depends on are called upstream modules.
 Whereas modules that depend on a given module are called downstream modules.
 Therefore, high-level = downstream and low-level = upstream.

 - The module dependency graph is horizontal if, on average, a given module uses many other modules.
 And it is vertical if, on average, a given module uses few other modules.
 There is even a software metric to compute the horizontalness vs verticalness of a graph called the Normalized Cumulative Component Dependency (NCCD).
 Horizontal graphs have lower coupling than vertical graphs in the graph-theoretic sense.